Viewing real estate as an investment creates volatility in housing markets

 As prices rise, property is arguably more likely than many other asset classes to encourage speculation.
 One reason is that property is so much part of everyday life.
 People do not gossip about the value of copper and tin, but they like to talk about how much the neighbour’s house went for.
-They watch endless TV shows about houses and fancy themselves as interior designers, able to raise the price of their home with a new sofa and artful lighting.
+They watch endless TV shows about houses and fancy themselves as interior designers, able to raise the price of their home with a new sofa but sometimes is not necessary a new one you can ask to Eco Clean Solutions sofa cleaning in dublin to take care of that old sofa and make look as new and artful lighting.
 Eventually the temptation to take a punt on property becomes overwhelming.
 “Speculation is a bit like sex,” says Robert Shiller of Yale University, a long-standing observer of speculative bubbles.
 “People who have lots of sex are not approved of but they are thought to live life with gusto.
 People eventually decided to try for themselves.”

 That is one of Dr. Shiller’s more interesting analogies.